neurono-ml/kapot/docs/source/user-guide/metrics.md

   under the License.
 -->

-# Ballista Scheduler Metrics
+# kapot Scheduler Metrics

 ## Prometheus

 > This is optional scheduler feature which should be enabled with `prometheus-metrics` feature

-Built with default features, the ballista scheduler will automatically collect and expose a standard set of prometheus metrics.
+Built with default features, the kapot scheduler will automatically collect and expose a standard set of prometheus metrics.
 The metrics currently collected automatically include:

 - _job_exec_time_seconds_ - Histogram of successful job execution time in seconds